Operations of the 2nd SS-Panzer-Division Das Reich 1943-45 (Part II).

 During the stationing in southern France troops of the 2nd SS-Panzer-Division Das Reich were sometimes used for anti-partisan combat.
 Brutalized by years of combat experience on the Eastern Front, the troops were not in the mood to accept losses by the French Resistance and the retaliation for killed Germans or destruction of vehicles was often brutal.

 When the Allies landed in Normandy on 6 June 1944, the division was ordered to move away from its stationing area near Bordeaux to the front.
 The march was marked by frequent acts of sabotage and raids, and the reaction of the SS men was furious.
 They executed 99 civilians in Tulle as reprisals for the death of about 40 German soldiers.
 When the Resistance abducted SS-Sturmbannführer Helmut Kampfe, commander of the 3rd Battalion of the regiment ‘Der Führer’, this was the starting point for the destruction of the peaceful town of Oradour-sur-Glane near Limoges and the murder of 640 civilians.
-Men, women and children were brutally killed by the 3rd Company of the 1st Battalion of the Regiment, led by SS-Hauptsturmführer Kahn and the battalion Commander, SS-Obersturmbannführer Otto Dickmann.When Das Reich finally arrived on the invasion front from 16-17 June, parts of the division were still on the march from the south.
+Men, women and children were brutally killed by the 3rd Company of the 1st Battalion of the Regiment, led by SS-Hauptsturmführer Kahn and the battalion Commander, SS-Obersturmbannführer Otto Dickmann.When Das Reich finally arrived at the invasion front from 16-17 June, parts of the division were still on the march from the south.
 Thus the units of the division were divided and assigned to different army formations.
 These were mainly in the fight against British units in the Caen area.

 But it was also in Normandy, where one of the most famous soldiers of the division could achieve a historical battle success.